What is high cholesterol?

 How is high cholesterol treated?

 - Treatment includes doing the same things you do to prevent high cholesterol.
 Your doctor may ask that your child eat healthy foods, lose extra weight, and be more active.
-See the Prevention section above for details.
+Work with your doctor or a dietitian to make diet changes so that your child can get proper nutrition while trying to lower cholesterol.

-- Treatment may also include medicine.
+- Less often, medicines, such as a statin, may be used to help lower cholesterol levels.
 If this is true for your child, have your child take medicines exactly as prescribed.
-Call your doctor or nurse call line if you think your child is having a problem with his or her medicine.
+Call your doctor or nurse call line if you think your child is having a problem with the medicine.